Stable geodesic nets in convex hypersurfaces: Definitions for Geodesic Bouquets

 \subsection{Geodesic nets in polyhedral manifolds}

 Consider the situation where $M$ is a \emph{polyhedral manifold} obtained by gluing together polyhedra.
 Formally, a polyhedral manifold is an $n$-dimensional triangulated topological manifold that is also a complete metric space, such that each simplex is isometric to an affine simplex in some Euclidean space \cite{Lebedeva_Smoothing3DPoly}.
 The complement of the $(n-2)$-skeleton of the triangulation is a (non-compact) flat Riemannian manifold which we call the \emph{smooth part} of $M$.
 All of the preceding definitions for geodesic nets would still make sense when $M$ is a polyhedral manifold, as long as the geodesic net lies in its smooth part.
 In particular, all edges of the geodesic net would locally be straight lines.
+Thus whenever we state that a polyhedral manifold $M$ contains a geodesic or geodesic net, we mean that the image of the geodesic or geodesic net is disjoint from the $(n-2)$-skeleton.